gururaj-s/streamline/README.md

        - For the sensitivity study with varying synchronization-periods (Table-5 in paper) : `cd results/sync_period; ./run_sync_period.sh`

 6. Analyzing the Results:
-   - After the run-scripts complete, the results are saved in : `results/*/*_results.txt` for each of the experiments.
+   - After the run-scripts complete, the results are saved in `results/*/*_results.txt` for each experiment.
    - **TODO** To visualize the results, use `jupyter notebook plot_results.*`